sonal-02/FastAPI/README.md

        pip3 install requirements.txt

-3. run the app using
+3. Run the app using

        uvicorn main:app --reload

-4. hit the url on browser to get api swagger api documentation
+4. Hit the following url on browser to get swagger api documentation

        http://127.0.0.1:8000/docs